 Most people use their bank to transfer money, getting stung by extortionate rates and fees along the way.

-Money Transfer Apps have helped solve this issue.
+Money Transfer Apps have helped solve this problem.

 Best Money Transfer Apps